 Study and Test the Entire Bible in a Year, Every Year

-You will also find study guides by chapter and advanced study of the original languages [including from ancient Jewish and Christian writings] following the Bible study outlines and Biblical texts.
+You will also find study guides by chapter and advanced study of the original languages [including from ancient Jewish writings] following the Bible study outline.
 While it is our belief that many of the letters of the New Testament were originally written in Aramaic and/ or Hebrew, the Greek texts are used for study even when there are known Hebrew manuscripts (eg. Mathew and Hebrews).

 This Week’s Bible Audio, Outlines & Study Guides

 Oppression in Egypt, Pharaoh Will Not Let Israel Go for Passover

 Israel Will Blossom Again, “Year to year again— (God’s eternal) festivals in a cycle”

 Yeshua (Jesus) Has His Last Passover Seder and Dies on Passover

 (Mt 26, Mr 14, Lk 22 and John 19)